Deadline Day transfers: What is each Premier League club doing before the window closes?

 Facundo Pellistri last night joined Granada on a straight loan until the end of the season.
 Granada are covering his wages in full and United have received a loan fee.

-That is expected to be the last piece of business in or out of Old Trafford during a month in which outgoings have been a priority.

-Hannibal Mejbri, Alvaro Fernandez, Jadon Sancho, Donny van de Beek and Sergio Reguilon have all left the club.
+Hannibal Mejbri, Alvaro Fernandez, Jadon Sancho, Donny van de Beek and Sergio Reguilon have also all left the club.
+Isak Hansen-Aaroen will have a medical with Werder Bremen today ahead of a permanent transfer.

 Newcastle look hamstrung because of profitability and sustainability rules and are unlikely to do any business today.